See some of the most profitable food items that restaurants, cafes, and food trucks sell

-Some of the most profitable food to sell is chips, which can be seen by the number of dedicated chip shops, cafes, bars, restaurants and food trucks that sell it either as a side or as a beefed-up loaded fries version sold as a main.
+Some of the most profitable food to sell is fries, which can be seen by the number of dedicated fries shops, cafes, bars, restaurants, and food trucks that sell it either as a side or as a beefed-up loaded fries version sold as a main.

-It’s quite an ingenious and versatile food really as all you need is a humble potato and some frying oil and you come up with tasty chips.
+It’s quite an ingenious and versatile food really as all you need is a humble potato and some frying oil and you come up with tasty fries.

 Main ingredients – Potatoes, oil